n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 ## Editor UI settings

-The [Editor UI](/editor-ui/) represents the web interface where you build [workflows](/workflows/workflows/).
-Think of it as a canvas on which the artist in you designs workflows.
+The [Editor UI](/editor-ui/) is the web interface where you build [workflows](/workflows/workflows/).
 You can access all your workflows and credentials, as well as support pages, from the Editor UI.

 ### Left-side panel

 On the left side of the **Editor UI**, there is a panel which contains the core functionalities and settings for managing your workflows.
-Expand and collapse it by clicking on the small arrow icon.
+Expand and collapse it by selecting the small arrow icon.

 The panel contains the following sections: